jenspetersen/gqn-pytorch/README.md

 https://github.com/wohlert/generative-query-network-pytorch

 They're probably more accessible than this implementation, because I tried to make mine very flexible.
-That being said, what I found a little bit annoying with the others was the need to convert the data first, so I uploaded them in numpy format for your convenience, to be found [here](https://console.cloud.google.com/storage/browser/gqn-datasets), so you should have this one up and running faster than the others ;) So far I only uploaded the Shepard-Metzler-5 set, but more will follow.
+That being said, what I found a little bit annoying with the others was the need to convert the data first, so I uploaded them in numpy format for your convenience, to be found [here](https://console.cloud.google.com/storage/browser/gqn-datasets), so you should have this one up and running faster than the others ;) UPDATE: All datasets are now online!

 No readme is complete without at least one nice picture, so here are some example predictions from the prior (bottom) along with the groundtruth (top) after training for 1 million batches (the model could see all other viewpoints for the prediction).